CHAPTER 9

 The wheat is waist high and now turning golden.
 I have watched it since Kansas go from brilliant green shiny ribbon grass, to head up in a feathery bluish green to now a chartreuse yellow-green.
 Next it will be golden, I’m told.
 With the wind stiff, the wheat was in dazzling motion.
 Not only does the wind race across it in rapidly advancing undulating waves, but each tiny bunch of wheat moves in a circular motion so that the whole world is swirling and zig-zagging and beating up and down.
 An occasional tumbleweed bumped me.

 It was quickly turning into another fantastic super day.
 I was enraptured.
-I felt the same excited anticipation the pioneers must have felt knowing a radical land form change was about to unfold after an eternity of flats
+I felt the same excited anticipation the pioneers must have felt knowing a radical land form change was about to unfold after an eternity of flats.

 At the edge of the plateau the emigrants had the problem of descending a steep hill to rejoin the North Platte far below.
 This fearful descent, known then and now as Ash Hollow, is now a state park where the series of ruts which plummet down Windlass Hill are carefully acknowledged and preserved.
 The hill so terrified the pioneers that one described it as “a bit past the perpendicular.”
 Truly it is nothing to scoff at and many a wagon and animal lay smashed in accidents at the bottom in the old days, however, it was nothing, absolutely nothing, compared to the terrain and mountains that lay on any of the emigrant trails farther to the west.